A Pretty Flower Fairy Crown for Every Day!

-As the mother of all boys I am over the moon about having sweet little grand daughters to play dress up with.
+As the mother of all boys I am over the moon about having sweet little granddaughters to play dress up with.
 These little flower crowns are inexpensive enough to be practical.
-They little ones can play with them and enjoy being a fairy, so simple and fun to make.
+Even the full diy flower crown size that went all the way around their heads was inexpensive to make, and a full crown was easy to place on their heads.
+The little ones can play with them and enjoy being a pretty fairy, so simple and fun to make.

-The best part of these little crowns is they are adjustable, which is necessary for growth and if your having a birthday party with various sized fairy guests.
+The best part of these flower crowns is they are adjustable, which is necessary for growth and so helpful if you are planning them for a birthday party where you could be greeted with all sorts of different head sizes.

 I did some looking online and found these general head size guidelines to make the flower crowns.
-General head size for a 3-5-year-old is 20”, for a 6 – 10 years old is 21” inches; if making a crown for a specific little girl you can always measure first to be sure.
+The general head size for a 3-5-year-old is 20”, and for a 6 – 10 years old is 21” inches; if making a crown for a specific little girl you can always measure first to be sure.

 Flower Crown Supply List